MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 ## Working with Standard Checkpoints in Hyper-V Manager

 This exercise walks through creating and applying a standard checkpoint.
 For this example, you will make a simple change to the virtual machine.
-The concept of checkpoints would also apply to more significant changes like installing software, software updates or changing an operating system configuration..
+The concept of checkpoints would also apply to more significant changes like installing software, software updates or changing an operating system configuration.
 Before you start this exercise make sure that you have a virtual machine to work with and have changed the checkpoint type to standard checkpoints.

 **Modify the virtual machine and Create a Standard Checkpoint**